-Annual accounts are called "annual report" in Estonia and there is no dormant accounts regulation.
+Annual accounts are called "annual reports" in Estonia and there is no dormant accounts regulation.
 By following these instructions you would be submitting micro-company annual accounts with no recorded economic activity.

-Here is an in-detail guide to submit annual accounts for Estonian limited company (OÜ) qualifying as a micro company, with zero revenue, no paid employees, no expenses and no registered share capital.
+Here is an in-detail guide to submitting annual accounts for an Estonian limited company (OÜ) qualifying as a micro company, with zero revenue, no paid employees, no expenses, and no registered share capital.

-Log in to the Estonian Business Register using your e-resident digital ID card.
-Smart-ID does not work for signing your annual accounts.
+Log in to the Estonian e-Business Register using your e-resident digital ID card or Smart-ID.